-In December 2011, the FASB issued "Balance Sheet: Disclosures about Offsetting Assets and Liabilities."
-The new standard requires plans to disclose information about financial instruments and derivative instruments that are either offset on the statement of net assets available for benefits or are subject to a master netting arrangement, including providing both gross information and net information for recognized assets and liabilities, the net amounts presented on a plan's statement of net assets available for benefits and a description of the rights of setoff associated with these assets and liabilities.
-The new standard is applicable for all plans that have financial instruments and derivative instruments shown using a net presentation on a plan's statement of net assets available for benefits or are subject to a master netting arrangement.
-On January 31, 2013, the FASB issued an update to this standard clarifying that the scope includes derivatives, including bifurcated embedded derivatives, repurchase agreements and reverse repurchase agreements, and securities borrowing and securities lending transactions that are either offset or are subject to a master netting arrangement or similar agreement.
+In December 2011, the Financial Accounting Standards Board issued "Balance Sheet: Disclosures about Offsetting Assets and Liabilities."
+The new standard requires entities to disclose information about financial instruments and derivative instruments that are either offset on the balance sheet or are subject to a master netting arrangement, including providing both gross information and net information for recognized assets and liabilities, the net amounts presented on an entity's balance sheet and a description of the rights of setoff associated with these assets and liabilities.
+The new standard is applicable for all entities that have financial instruments and derivative instruments shown using a net presentation on an entity's balance sheet or are subject to a master netting arrangement.
+On January 31, 2013, the Financial Accounting Standards Board issued an update to this standard clarifying that the scope includes derivatives, including bifurcated embedded derivatives, repurchase agreements and reverse repurchase agreements, and securities borrowing and securities lending transactions that are either offset or are subject to a master netting arrangement or similar agreement.
 The new standard is effective for interim and annual reporting periods for fiscal years beginning on or after January 1, 2013 and is required to be applied retrospectively for all periods presented.
-The Plan adopted this new standard effective January 1, 2013.
-The standard is not expected to have an impact because the Plan does not currently have any derivative instruments.
+The Company adopted this new standard effective January 1, 2013.
+The adoption of this new standard did not impact the Plan's financial statements as the Plan currently has no derivative instruments.